anhvir/c203/README.md

 ```
   # Note 1:
 The script will invoke your program 72 times!
 Make sure that before
-running script you change `Makefile` to have the flag `-O3` to allow the executable program run faster.
+running script you change `Makefile` to have the flag `-O3` to allow the executable program to run faster.
 That is, the
 first 3 lines of `Makefile` now should be changed to:
 ```make
 CC=gcc